-Accelerated Payment Notices (APNs) are notices from HMRC’s Accelerated Payments Team saying that they believe you have taken part in a tax avoidance scheme.
+Notices from HMRC’s Accelerated Payments Team are called Accelerated Payment Notices.
+They state that they believe you have taken part in a tax avoidance scheme.
 They require the recipient to pay the amount of illegally avoided tax stated.
 This must be received by The Revenue within 90 days of receipt of the APN.

 HMRC has been stamping down on all types of tax avoidance.
 By serving these notices HMRC takes away the luxury of the cash-flow advantage certain companies used to enjoy when they took part in one of these schemes.
 They could keep the money until HMRC obtained a successful ruling by the courts!

 The Accelerated Payment scheme was introduced in order to collect disputed tax upfront.
-Since its introduction in 2014, HMRC have collected more than £1 Billion users of tax avoidance schemes.
+Since its introduction in 2014, HMRC has collected more than £1 Billion from users.

 HMRC issued more than 64,000 APNs (Accelerated Payment Notices) up to 2016 and expect to bring in £5.5 billion by 2020.

-David Gauke, Financial Secretary to the Treasury said “The Government will not tolerate tax avoidance and accelerated payments has been a real game changer.”
+David Gauke, Financial Secretary to the Treasury said: “The Government does not tolerate tax avoidance and accelerated payments has been a real game changer.”

 “It is no longer possible for these individuals to avoid tax and sit on the money while their affairs are investigated.
 This first £1bn received in accelerated payments shows that we are turning the tables on those looking to avoid paying their fair share.”

-Attempts made to question the legality of the APNs have been unsuccessful, with a High court challenge by investors in Ingenious Media film partnerships failing.
+Attempts made to question the legality of the APNs have been unsuccessful.
+High court challenge by investors in Ingenious Media film partnerships failed.

 Accelerated Payment Notices carry no right to an appeal and it is not possible to negotiate with The Revenue on the sum stated in the notice.
 HMRC will not allow any flexibility on the 90 day limit for payment!